 Lesson Title: Construction of triangles - Theme: Geometry Part 1 Lesson Number: M2-L084 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct triangles using given lengths of three sides (SSS).
-Preparation Read the note at the end of this lesson.
-Bring a pair of compasses and a ruler to class (purchased or handmade).
-Ask pupils to bring geometry sets if they already have them.
+Class: SSS 2 Time: 40 minutes Preparation Read the note at the end of the lesson.
+Bring a pair of compasses and a rule to class (purchased or handmade).
+A pupils to bring geometry sets if they already have them.